-- On the Storrs campus, self-pay or transient parking is also available in the North and South parking garages. - See: Guest and Visitor Parking, including Virtual PayByPhone, available online. - On Regional Campuses (Avery Point, School of Law (Hartford), Downtown Hartford, Stamford, and Waterbury) - See: UConn Regional Campus Information and Contacts. - On the Waterbury campus, visitor parking is almost exclusively accommodated within the Scovill Street Municipal Garage.
+- On the Storrs campus, self-pay or transient parking is also available in the North and South parking garages.
+See: Guest and Visitor Parking, including Virtual PayByPhone, available online. - On Regional Campuses (Avery Point, School of Law (Hartford), Downtown Hartford, Stamford, and Waterbury) See: UConn Parking Services, choose Visitors and then the appropriate campus.